rohitganjam/society-service-app/docs/service_app_docs/APP_FUNCTIONALITY_SUMMARY.md

 **What they do:**
 - Browse service categories: Laundry (live), Vehicle Services, Home Services, Personal Care (coming soon)
 - Within each category, browse service providers and their offerings
+- **Vendor Filtering & Discovery:**
+  - **Default view:** See vendors assigned to their building/block/phase (filtered automatically)
+  - **Option to view all:** Can manually choose to see all society vendors if needed
+  - **Use cases for viewing all vendors:**
+    - Emergency situations requiring immediate service
+    - Specific vendor preferences or familiarity
+    - Higher quality or specialty services from other areas
 - **Create separate orders per category** (one laundry order, one vehicle order, etc.)
 - **Within each order**, can mix multiple service types from that category:
   - Laundry order: ironing + washing + dry cleaning items together